-Arnold Hart, Chairman
+Arnold Hart, President

 Arnold Hart has been actively involved in the East Palo Alto community for almost two decades.
 Arnold has dedicated almost 20 years to volunteerism in the East Palo Community including EHP, the East Palo Alto Kiwanis Club, and the East Palo Alto Ravenswood Little League.
 He has also served as co-chair of the City of East Palo Alto's Rent Stabilization Board.

 Arnold has a singular career focus, activism.
 His work has centered on government policy and changes, and community activism through critical roles in various non-profit organizations.

 Arnold received his education at Evergreen College and San Jose State University with a focus on physical education and sociology.

 Pastor Albert C. Macklin IV, a native of California is the third son born to Reverend and Mrs. A. C. Macklin III.
 Pastor Macklin completed his general education in the Mountain View Public School system.
 In 2004, he attained a Bachelor’s Degree in Theology from San Jose Christian College.
 Albert C. Macklin IV was appointed Senior Pastor of New Sweet Home - The Temple of Deliverance Church of God in Christ in 2004 following the demise of his father.

 Pastor Macklin has served in various capacities within the church.
 He has a great passion for ministry, preaching / teaching, praise & worship and music which all are at the top of his list.
 He is a prolific speaker, an anointed psalmist, a skilled songwriter and musician.
 Pastor Macklin is an interactive leader in the City of East Palo Alto, California.
 He serves on several community boards and management teams offering his expertise from a social, psychological and economic perspective in an effort to enhance the community at large.